• Share this on:

 • Develop a small range of cushion covers with a similar look and style, using different techniques and materials.

-• If you produce other decorative home textiles like bedspreads and throws, offer cushion covers that match with their designs.
+• If you produce other decorative home textiles like bedspreads and throws, offer matching cushion covers.

 • Make sure your collection showcases the different materials and production techniques you have to offer.